jeffmathew4545/FER_with_model_creation/README.md

 # FER_with_model_creation
-A simple facial emotion recognition program along with the necessary code to train a FER model Run the FER_main.ipynb file
+A simple facial emotion recognition program along with the necessary code to train a FER model.
+Run the FER_main.ipynb file

 Note: